Last updated: 10/17/2020

 The Merchant is where a Gemp user can buy new cards/packs/boxes, sell current My cards for Gold in return, and convert four (4) copies of one card into a foil version.
 The bar along the top changes how many cards are visible on one “page”, and the arrows at the top left and top right of the screen are used to navigate page to page.
 To buy boxes, change the selection for the Product: drop down to Packs/Boxes from Cards.

-If you believe a Gemp bug has impacted your game, post in this thread.
+If you believe a Gemp bug has impacted your game, post in GitHub via this link.
 HOWEVER, to limit “false” bugs, it is recommended players first search the Advanced Rulebook 3.0 for keywords related to an unexpected interaction/suspected bug first; oftentimes, believed bugs are correct interactions/enforcement by Gemp.
 Second, the Rules forum is the place to go to confirm an interaction was faulty (or perhaps not so).
-If the Rules team confirms that a Gemp interaction is wrong, THEN the bug should be reported in this thread.
+If the Rules team confirms that a Gemp interaction is wrong, THEN the bug should be reported in this GitHub mechanism.
 For steps in this entire process, it is recommended to post: 1) Expected result, 2) Actual result, 3) relevant card texts and 4) Gemp Replay links (with the turn & phase called out to identify the timing of the suspected bug).
 These details enable the Rules Team and the Gemp Developers to more efficiently identify the situation and arrive at a conclusion.

 Missing Card List